webgeistdev/website/_pages/roll.md

 permalink: /roll/
 ---

-Here are some links to tools, and stuff, that I really think, are worth to be pursued to be known about.
+Here are some links to tools of cool things and projects that I think is great.

 # Programming